jupyterlab/maintainer-tools/README.md

         uses: jupyterlab/maintainer-tools/.github/actions/enforce-label@v1
 ```

-## Test Downstream Library
+## Test Downstream Libraries

-Use this action to test a package against a downstream library.
+Use this action to test a package against downstream libraries.
 This can be used to catch breaking changes prior to merging them.
 An example workflow file would be:

 ```yaml